Folklore of Puerto Rico: Music, dance and folk saints (1898-1950)

 Bomba is a popular dance that can trace its roots all the way back to free black slaves.

 During the early 20th century, Spiritists, Catholics and Protestants engaged in an attempt to attract women and rejuvenate the religious escape of Puerto Rico.
 The Puerto Rican spiritist press developed an internationalist approach, covering international research, development and foreign individuals such as Juan Manso.
 In 1903, the Puerto Rican spiritist federation was created.
-The local community also published El Iris de Paz, trough which the antics and popularity of Manso were seen as a way to advance the "cause" in both Antilles.
+The local community also published El Iris de Paz, through which the antics and popularity of Manso were seen as a way to advance the "cause" in both Antilles.
 The Committee for Spiritist Defense and Propaganda ultimately choose a group of common individuals over politician Rosendo Matienzo Cintrón for a meeting with Manso.
 In 1922, a woman known as La Samaritana who professed the power to cure was accepted by spiritists.

 By the 1920s, there were 150 spiritist organizations in Puerto Rico, but they were immersed in efforts to regain strength after Matienzo had died and the movement had lost both of its main papers.
 Francisco Ponte Jiménez tried to write favorably about it in El Libro de Puerto Rico while new papers were founded.
 Near the turn of the century, a legend about the ghosts of an accident haunting the Guajataca Tunnel, which then hosted a railroad segment, after a mass accident in 1921 gained popularity.

 Purported healer (using "magnetized" water) Julia Vázquez of San Lorenzo, popularly known as La Samaritana, was adopted as the central figure of a propaganda campaign led by former federation president Juan Jiménez García in an attempt to revive popularity, but also created an internal rift among those that considered her a propagator of superstition.
 Despite this, the public's enthusiasm with her led (which among other things spawned a contemporary film) to the belief that she could bolster spiritism over other religions in the eastern zone.
 Catholics soon learned of this and launched counter-campaigns of their own.
 While initially popular among her fellow peasants, Vázquez soon gained a following that included professionals and politicians, among others, who would visit her at barrio Hato.